ApiValley/ApiFlows-Docs/Concepts.md

 *  The facade object creates one single Node-Red instance in the cloud.
 User can access its visual editor to edit the program, install and use new programming block ( nodes ),  execute and test it.

 As soon as user is satisfied with the program and want to gain horizontal scalability, it can switch the [flow](#what-is-a-apiflows-flow) mode to **production** :
  * The facade object automatically stops  the former single Node-RED instance.
 It then creates a set of new Node-RED instances without editor.
 Depending on other [flow](#what-is-a-apiflows-flow) properties, like **autoscaling** or **nb_instances**, the number of Node-RED instances, can be fixed or can vary automatically depending on the workload.
-So as to handle the monitoring capabilities played by visual editor in **studio** mode, ApiFlows offers a grafana tenant which can be customized by user to monitor his flow.

 [Back to top](#apiflows-concepts)